 The currency’s value has tumbled after the Chinese government cracked down on domestic exchange websites, which lead one of the largest sites to announce it would stop all trading at the end of September.

-David Coker, lecturer in accounting, finance and governance at Westminster Business School, believes the Chinese crackdown on Bitcoin won’t work.
+David Coker, lecturer in accounting, finance and governance at Westminster Business School, believes the Chinese crackdown on Bitcoin won’t work and says the battle of bitcoin vs banks is nothing new.

 “A financial intermediary criticising and predicting doom for an innovation that removes intermediaries from financial transactions?
 Hardly surprising”